Blog: The Rarest British Hallmark

-I know that the Birmingham Assay Office prepared punches ready to stamp these marks.
-I have been on the lookout for a watch case actually hallmarked with one of these ‘Foreign’ hallmarks for many years, but they are rare.
-This is principally because very few watch cases received the frankly ugly and derogatory "foreign" hallmarks, but also because very few people recognise them as British hallmarks at all.
-I finally found a watch with the hallmarks shown in the image here, and then more recently a correspondent sent me details of a watch with the mark shown in the smaller image.
+I know that the Birmingham Assay Office prepared punches every year after 1887 ready to stamp the composite hallmarks.
+I have been on the lookout for a watch case actually hallmarked with one of these Foreign import hallmarks for many years, but they are rare.
+This is principally because very few watch cases received the derogatory “Foreign” hallmarks, but also because very few people recognise them as British hallmarks at all.

 The sponsor's mark FP incuse within an incuse oval surround was entered at the Birmingham Assay Office by Fritz Petitpierre on 11 November 1882.
 Petitpierre was a Swiss watchmaker and importer with offices at 66 Holborn Viaduct in London.
 He had been an partner of the importer Antoine Castelberg until the latter got into financial difficulties, which caused him to leave the partnership in May 1878 and Petitpierre to enter his own sponsor's marks at the Chester Assay Office on 18 June 1878 and the London Assay Office 22 November 1878, and later at the Birmingham Assay Office in 1882.
 Many Swiss watch cases with British hallmarks from this period carry Petitpierre's sponsor mark.